ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 * Real-time monitoring: Collects data from network devices, traffic flows, and applications to build a comprehensive view of network health and performance.
-* Automated analysis: Ideally leverages AI and machine learning to identify anomalies, predict potential failures, or detect security threats.
+* Automated analysis: Identify anomalies, predict potential failures, or detect security threats, for example leveraging AI and machine learning.
 * Proactive action: Automatically triggers corrective measures, such as reconfiguring devices, isolating compromised endpoints, or rerouting traffic.
 * Continuous optimization: Uses feedback from previous cycles to refine network policies and improve future responses.